Tsvetilin/HotelReservationsManager/README.md

 - The application will still work if not supplied with valid api keys but with a limited functionality.
 Email sending will be disabled and adding rooms will be impossible without image uploaded to cloudinary.
 - An admin account is seeded with login credentials **Admin** for username and **AdminPass** for password

-## Stucture of the project
+## Structure of the project
 Three-tier architecture following the MVC pattern

 ### Data Layer
 - Code First database approach
 - MSSQL Server Database
 - Entity Framework Core
-- Migraions
+- Migrations
 - Automated data seeding on database creation

 ### Service Layer